 How would you spend an entire weekend completely disconnected from anything work-related?

 Doing my two favorite things – playing golf and sitting on the beach with my wife reading a good book.
 We spend a lot of time in Myrtle Beach where we can partake of those two enjoyments any time.
-And of course we would throw in an afternoon happy hour and a dinner at our favorite restaurant, the Aspen Grille, to fill out the weekend.
+And of course, we would throw in an afternoon happy hour and dinner at our favorite restaurant, the Aspen Grille, to fill out the weekend.

 What is the most exciting part about your job?